libra2org/libra2-core/RUST_SECURE_CODING.md

 ### Data Structures with Deterministic Internal Order

 Certain data structures, like HashMap and HashSet, do not guarantee a deterministic order for the elements stored within them.
 This lack of order can lead to problems in operations that require processing elements in a consistent sequence across multiple executions.
-In the Aptos blockchain, deterministic data structures help in achieving consensus, maintaining the integrity of the ledger, and ensuring that computations can be reliably reproduced across different nodes.
+In the Libra2 blockchain, deterministic data structures help in achieving consensus, maintaining the integrity of the ledger, and ensuring that computations can be reliably reproduced across different nodes.

 Below is a list of deterministic data structures available in Rust.
 Please note, this list may not be exhaustive: